SkynetNext/Fixed64/README.md

 ### Infinity and NaN Handling

 Fixed64 provides special constants for representing positive infinity, negative infinity, and Not a Number (NaN) scenarios.
 These constants allow for the handling of exceptional cases in mathematical operations, enhancing the robustness and reliability of applications using the library.

-## Header-Only Library

-Fixed64 is a header-only library, meaning that it consists solely of header files without the need for separate source files or precompiled binaries.
-This design choice simplifies integration into projects, as developers only need to include the relevant header files in their codebase to use Fixed64.
-It eliminates the need for linking with precompiled libraries, making the library easily portable and usable across various platforms and compilers.
-Being a header-only library also facilitates ease of distribution and updating, as the entire library can be updated by replacing the header files.

 ## Usage Example